OceanParcels/plasticparcels/paper/paper.md

 # Statement of need
-**General statement on plastic in the ocean**
 Marine plastic debris can be found almost anywhere in the ocean.
-**Quantify and give location to the statement**
 A recent study estimates that there is approximately 3,200 kilotonnes of (initially) positively buoyant plastics in the global ocean in the year 2020 [@Kaandorp2023], where 59-62\% of these plastics are found at the ocean surface, 36-39\% within the deeper ocean, and 1.5-1.9\% along the coastline.
 They estimate that 500 kilotonnes of positively buoyant plastic enters the ocean each year, where 39-42\% originate from mismanaged waste along coastlines, 45-48\% originate from fishing-related activities (e.g. fishing lines, nets, traps, and crates), and 12-13\% from mismanaged waste entering the ocean via rivers.
 These estimates are for positively buoyant plastics, which make up only a fraction of the total production of virgin plastics each year (Citation for percentage breakdown?).

-**Description of the impacts to marine ecology**
 Due to it's durable, inert, and cheap-to-manufacture nature, plastic has become one of the most abundant man-made materials on Earth.
 Between 1950 and 2017 an estimated 8,300 million tonnes [@Geyer2017] of virgin plastic was produced, with the rate of production only set to increase.
 It's durability is of primary concern to the marine environment, where, without intervention, plastics will remain for millenia to come, and will likely degrade and fragment into smaller pieces that will disperse across ever larger distances.
 These plastics interact and interfere with marine wildlife, either entangling, or being accidently ingested, with over 900 species documented so far [Kuhn2020].
-**Statement on why understanding dispersal patterns, pathways, transport, fate, is important** To better understand and predict the effects of plastic pollution on the marine environment, it is of paramount importance that we understand where and how plastic enters our oceans, and the pathways of transport, dispersal patterns, and ultimate fate of these plastics.
+To better understand and predict the effects of plastic pollution on the marine environment, it is of paramount importance that we understand where and how plastic enters our oceans, and the pathways of transport, dispersal patterns, and ultimate fate of these plastics.

-**Paragraph on approach to solve said problem** Lagrangian ocean analysis, where virtual particles are tracked in hydrodynamic flow fields, is widely used to uncover and investigate the pathways and timescales of the dispersion of plastic particulates in the ocean [@Lebreton2012, @Hardesty2017, @JalonRojas2019, @Chassignet2021, @Kaandorp2023].
+Lagrangian ocean analysis, where virtual particles are tracked in hydrodynamic flow fields, is widely used to uncover and investigate the pathways and timescales of the dispersion of plastic particulates in the ocean [@Lebreton2012, @Hardesty2017, @JalonRojas2019, @Chassignet2021, @Kaandorp2023].
 However, two important questions arise when performing such Lagrangian simulations.
 Firstly, what physical processes drive the transport and dispersal of a plastic particle?
 The properties of plastic particles (e.g., size, shape, and density) determine what the dominant physical processes are at play, and due to the chaotic nature of the ocean, plastics of different properties will have unique dispersal patterns and transport behaviours.
 Current state-of-the-art ocean models are either too coarse in resolution to capture these processes, or disregard these processes entirely, and so parameterising these processes is important in modelling their effects.
 Secondly, what are the initial release locations and concentrations of marine plastic pollution?
 Predicting spatial maps of future plastic concentrations is, in effect, an initial value problem, relying on accurate initial conditions for a realistic simulation output.

 The past decade has seen a growing number of community-developed software packages for performing Lagrangian simulations [@Paris2013, @Fredj2016, @Lange2017, @Doos2017, @Dagestad2018, @JalonRojas2019, @Delandmeter2019].
 In many cases, these packages are specific to particular particle classes, or hydrodynamic models, and can be inflexible or difficult to integrate into different applications.
 In the case of plastic dispersal simulations, where the physical processes are still under research and development [@vanSebille2020], a flexible and modular approach to performing Lagrangian simulations is necessary for rapid plastic disperal simulations, as well as for prototyping, developing, and testing new physical process parameterisations.

-**Who is PP designed for (maybe for summary?)**
 Here, we have developed `PlasticParcels` to unify plastic dispersion modelling into one easy-to-use (user friendly?) code.
-While `PlasticParcels` has been designed for researchers who perform plastic particle dispersion simulations, it is equally useful to ... (finish off paragraph).
+While `PlasticParcels` has been designed for researchers who perform plastic particle dispersion simulations, it is equally useful to ... (finish off paragraph....).